-Our school uses the immediate environment and the surrounding village as important first-hand experiences for the children's development of geographical skills.
+In teaching children geographical skills our school uses the immediate environment and the surrounding village as important first-hand experiences for the children's development.
 We compare different types of environment, use plans and maps and investigate man's influence of the earth.
-We encourage our children to become aware of environmental issues.
+We encourage our children to become aware of environmental issues through critical thinking and discussion.